-In evacuation situations the gathering area is: At the corner of Vellamonkatu and Haukilahdenkatu.
+In evacuation situations the gathering area is: The yard area of Vellamonkatu 27, between the buildings.

-Back-up gathering area: Neighbouring properties.
+Back-up gathering area: Neighbouring staircases and properties.

 7.4 Fire action guide, when safe exits are blocked

 Sometimes a fire in another location prevents safe exit from the building.
 In these cases it is smartest to stay in a smokeless space and keep all doors and other openings closed.